Paraphraser/PiBuilder/README.md

 ## <a name="changeLog"> Change Summary </a>

+* 2022-04-09

+	- Fix `/home/pi` assumption in crontab template.
+Also expands template to provide a lot more inline help text.

 * 2022-04-06

 	- Withdraw all support for Supervised Home Assistant.
 See [About Supervised Home Assistant](#hassioBackground) for more information.